QANTM IP Group: Professional conduct, ethical standards, and corporate governance

 Employees of Davies Collison Cave Law Pty Ltd, and employees of other QANTM IP Group members who hold legal practicing certificates, act in addition in accordance with professional conduct rules and ethical standards applying to legal practitioners.

-The Davies Collison Cave Group, FPA Patent Attorneys and Advanz Fidelis also operate from physically separate premises.
+The Davies Collison Cave Group, FPA Patent Attorneys, Cotters Patent and Trade Mark Attorneys and Advanz Fidelis also operate from physically separate premises.

 Public companies and corporate governance: